Welcome to my web page.

 the development and debugging in the Linux environment and the

-compliance with the available standards (LHS and LSB) and inteoperability technologies (freedesktop).
+compliance with the available standards and interoperability technologies.

 Between 2007 and 2014 I worked at IBM as a Linux system administrator, Nagios/Centreon monitoring architect and developer, and as a team leader of the IBM IMS Infrastructure group.

 When I'm not working or studying, I like to spend my time playing with my dog "Pixi", taking care of my plants (crassulaceae, succulents and cactaceae), reading books, travelling and taking pictures, and help improving the openmamba Linux Distribution.

 I live and work in Nice, in the south east of France.

 - 1971: Well, everything has to start sometime :-)

 - 1987: First approach to computer programming in Basic language on a CASIO PB-700.